whosmatt/uvmod/README.md

 The supported format for binary data is in the format of a hex string __without separators__.
 You can use find and replace to remove all `\x` from a regular hex string or directly export the correct format from a bytes object in python using `print(''.join('%02x'%i for i in BYTES_OBJECT))`.

 ## **Comming soon**
-offline universal firmware versions patcher based on search and replace pattern to change with precission the functions of these patches on all firmware versions and upcomming versions.
+Offline universal firmware version patcher based on search and replace pattern to change and modificate with precission the functions of these patches direct on all firmware versions and upcomming versions files.